Wickedlolz/netflix-clone/README.md

 Application consuming entirely [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction).
 Every add to watchlist or mark as favourite affect to your real account, for example you add some movie in your watch list in application you will see it in My List page and in [TMDB Site](https://www.themoviedb.org/) where you logged with the same account you can see the same movie where you add in watchlist in this application.

+If you don't have account in application when click sign up will redirect you to [TMDB Site](https://www.themoviedb.org/) to make account, after you finish registration back to application and sign in with your new account.

 `NOTE: You can mark as favourite but cannot reverse, API not have endpoint for this action.`

 ## TODO

 -   [ ] Finish responsive design
 -   [ ] Add unit tests
+-   [ ] Add CI for unit tests
 -   [ ] Add search functionality
 -   [ ] Add mark as favourite for show